xFrah/ACSAI-obsidian/MD VERSIONS/Linear Algebra/Matrix.md

 \end{bmatrix}
 $$

+---

 ## Symmetrical matrix:

-A matrix is simmetrical if???
-ARE YOU SURE???
+A matrix is simmetrical if:

 $$\Large A = A^T$$